joseantmazonsb/ppl/README.md

 # Pluggable Persistence Layer

->A simple yet handy framework-agnostic .NET persistence wrapper.
+>A handy framework-agnostic .NET persistence wrapper.

 PPL allows you to quickly set up the persistence layer of your choosing, as simple as this: